boybeak/DelegateAdapter/README.md

 # What's new in version 1.2.0

-1. add click and long click event support;
+1. add click and long click event support for itemView;
 2. **@LayoutInfo** annotation now can work with **@LayoutID**, **@HolderClass**, **@OnClick**, **@OnLongClick** together.